Integrated Surveillance Decision

 The ISD maintains important features of the existing legal framework.
 In particular,

 - It does not change the scope of member countries’ obligations.
 Such changes could only be done by amending the IMF’s Articles of Agreement.

 - It preserves the emphasis of bilateral surveillance on members’ exchange rate policies, while at the same time providing a basis for the IMF to engage more effectively with member countries on their domestic economic and financial policies.

 The ISD continues to emphasize the collaborative nature of surveillance, the importance of dialogue and persuasion, the need for candor and evenhandedness, and the importance of paying due regard to country circumstances.

-While the previous Decision focused only on bilateral surveillance, the ISD is a comprehensive statement on bilateral and multilateral surveillance, and provides the basis for more effective and relevant surveillance in a highly integrated world economy.
-The ISD enhances the legal framework for surveillance in a number of important ways.
+While the previous Decision focused only on bilateral surveillance, the ISD is a comprehensive statement on bilateral and multilateral surveillance that provides the basis for more effective and relevant surveillance in a highly integrated world economy.
+The ISD enhances the legal framework for surveillance in a number of important ways:

 - It clarifies that surveillance should focus on economic and financial stability both at the individual country and global levels.